KxSystems/docs/docs/ml/automl/ug/proc.md

 3. Data is split into training, validation and testing sets.
 4. Cross-validation procedures are performed on a selection of models.
 5. Models are scored using a predefined performance metric, based on the problem type (classification/regression), with the best model selected and scored on the validation set.
-6. Best model saved following optimization using grid search procedures.
+6. Best model saved following optimization using hyperparameter searching procedures.

 ## Feature extraction